On Ismail Kadare, who was awarded the Neustadt Prize in 2020, on the 50th anniversary of that prize…

 Albanian is also important for being the only descendant of the ancient Illyrians' language.
 In antiquity there were three regions in southern Europe: Greece, Rome and Illyria.
 Albanian is the only survivor of the Illyrian languages.
 That is why it has always intrigued the great linguists of the past.

 In his review of the book, Kalfus suggests that Kadare has a "nostalgia for preliteracy".
 This seems much too narrow a view.
-Kadare's Paris Review interview with Shusha Guppy (Summer 1998) argue persuasively against the more dismissive comments of Kalfus on this issue.
-Discussing the Albanian language, Kadare says that,
+Kadare's Paris Review interview with Shusha Guppy (Summer 1998) argues persuasively against the more dismissive comments of Kalfus.
+Discussing the Albanian language, Kadare says,

 For me as a writer, Albanian is simply an extraordinary means of expression-rich, malleable, adaptable.
 As I have said in my latest novel, Spiritus, it has modalities that exist only in classical Greek, which puts one in touch with the mentality of antiquity.
 For example, there are Albanian verbs that can have both a beneficent or a malevolent meaning, just as in ancient Greek, and this facilitates the translation of Greek tragedies, as well as of Shakespeare, the latter being the closest European author to the Greek tragedians.
 When Nietzsche says that Greek tragedy committed suicide young because it only lived one hundred years, he is right.
 But in a global vision it has endured up to Shakespeare, and continues to this day.
 On the other hand, I believe that the era of epic poetry is over.
 As for the novel: it is still very young.
 It has hardly begun.